Layoff and Reduction

 The checklist below contains various elements to consider and necessary actions for planning and implementation of staff reductions.
 Due to the unique nature of each individual situation, some items may occur simultaneously, in a different order than in the list below, or not at all.
 Be sure to read through them and recognize which are applicable.

 - For less complex layoffs: as soon as you know layoffs will be necessary, complete and submit the Request to Initiate Layoff (MS Word) form for each affected employee.
+This form may be completed and submitted electronically or printed, signed and forwarded to HR via office mail or email.

 - Notify your HR consultant as soon as you become aware that you will face a complex layoff situation.